 “We may have all come on different ships, but we’re in the same boat now.”

-This quote is in line with many of the things that Dr. King fought for and spoke of during his lifetime.
+This quote about equality and unity is in line with many of the things that Dr. King fought for and spoke of during his lifetime.

 It sums up the fact that while we may all be from different races, different cultures, different social backgrounds, and different economic classes that we’re all on the same boat, Earth, and we need to figure out our differences and learn to cooperate with each other.